By Douglas Ahern , 2011, and 2013.

 In just a few short years, Chilton had been at the helm of two music instrument manufacturers, both with excellent growth figures.
 This pattern of success in the music instrument industry caught the attention of an east coast financial investor, Arnold Bernhard.

 This is where Magna Electronics comes into the picture.
 Bernhard saw Chilton's success at Magna to be the fix for his struggling organ company.
 Bernhard and the directors of Magna struck a deal and the results were big changes for both Magna and Estey.
 In 1959, Estey acquired Magna Electronics and made Chilton the president of the Estey Corporation.
 Headquarters moved from the east coast to the Torrance where a line organs would be added to what was already in production under the Magnatone name.
-The original Estey operations in Brattleboro Vermont, which had been a major part of that community for over 100 years, were closed for good.
+Some vague words were spoken in regard to keeping the Brattleboro operation going, but it seemed unlikely.
+Within a year or two, the 100 year legacy of Estey organ manufacturing finally came to an end, and the doors were closed for good.

 Arnold Buckles sold his stake